stateless-solutions/markdown-content/overview.md

 **Consumable Light Clients**
 <br>
-We offer a consumer light client framework to enable trustless verification, complementing our trust-minimized and distributed verification solutions.
-This client will incorporate proofs and be usable from standard client libraries.
+We offer a consumer light client framework to enable trustless interactions with EVM networks.
+Developers can consume the eth_getProof method across Ethereum, Polygon, Optimism, and Arbitrum from our custom Ethers library.

 <br>